Chart Color Schemes

 Truganina - South West has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Four projects identified by AreaSearch may impact the area: Alamora Tarneit, Ison Road Extension, Williams Landing Office Buildings Development - Boston Commons & Hudson Hub, and Tarneit Indoor Sports Facility.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified four projects potentially impacting the region: Alamora Tarneit, Ison Road Extension, Williams Landing Office Buildings Development - Boston Commons & Hudson Hub, and Tarneit Indoor Sports Facility.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.